Hockey Betting In Canada

 Is It Legal To Bet On NHL Hockey Games In Canada?

 Offshore: Yes!
-It is legal to bet on the NHL in Canada as long as you use a licensed online sportsbook that operates offshore and not within the country.
-Each of the betting sites we recommend to Canadians is legally licensed, safe, and secure.
+It is legal to bet on the NHL in Canada as long as you use a legitimate online sportsbook that operates offshore and not within the country.
+Each of the betting sites we recommend to Canadians is legally authorized, safe, and secure.

 Domestic: Sports betting is legal at some physical locations depending on what province you reside in but domestic online options for betting on the NHL are not good due to the types of bets and how much CAD can be placed for a single wager being limited by the federal and provincial governments.